Global Information Lookup Global Information

 Tartu, the largest urban centre of southern Estonia, is often considered the "intellectual capital city" of the country,[1][2][5][6][7] especially as it is home to the nation's oldest and most renowned university, the University of Tartu (founded in 1632).
 [8][9] Tartu also houses the Supreme Court of Estonia, the Ministry of Education and Research, the Estonian National Museum, and the oldest Estonian-language theatre, Vanemuine.
 It is also the birthplace of the Estonian Song Festivals.

-Tartu will be the European Capital of Culture in 2024.[2][10][11][12]
+Tartu is the European Capital of Culture in 2024.[2][10][11][12]

 1. ^ a b "Tartu city".
 Visit South Estonia.
 Retrieved 24 February 2022.